The Jewish Class Room of the Future

 And whether you like it or not, technology has become a part of all the things we do, be it in our communication or how we engage in business or politics.
 Youth nowadays grow up and go to school in a digital world, and teachers and school administrators have no other choice but to adapt to evolving tools and teaching methods.
 Digital engagement is required, and today’s children are expecting creativity and customization in their classrooms.

 The classroom of the future may very well be filled with interactive tablets, 3-D animation models, colorful graphics, and interfaces that will be turning learning into something like a game, something students are already used to, so they love to learn and will get home raving about it.
 When they explore and study the Beit HaMikdash construction, the students can virtually explore and wander through a 3-D model of the construction and learn also how it must have been living in the days of their ancestors.
 Unrealistic?
 Well, many experts say this is likely not far off.
+If today, most MBA diplomas are earned through online MBA courses that use state-of-the-art technology and have become pretty affordable, you can bet other educational resources will follow suit.

 And it’s not only about technology.
 So let’s see: what will the Jewish classroom of the future be like?